 Revenues reported for tuition and fees, and bookstore are reduced by the amount of scholarships and fellowships received for those purposes.
 This adjustment is made to avoid double counting revenues.
-The total net adjustment for fiscal year 2016 was \$3,707,270 of which \$3,097,869 was for tuition and \$609,401 was for the bookstore.
+The total net adjustment for fiscal year 2017 was \$3,559,934 of which \$2,993,811 was for tuition and \$566,123 was for the bookstore.

-Operating revenues decreased by 16.74 percent for 2016, reflective of continued declining enrollment as well as lower federal grant revenue.
-Non-operating revenue (expenses) decreased by 7.97 percent due mainly to the 19.88 percent decrease in non-operating federal grants and contracts directly related to the decline in enrollment.
+Operating revenues increased by 28.4 percent for 2017, due to revenue generated by new federal and state grants.
+Non-operating revenue (expenses) decreased by 3.67 percent reflective of a continued decrease in non-operating federal grants and contracts directly related to the decline in enrollment and an increase in interest expense related to the 2016 bond issue.